cmsc426spring2019/cmsc426spring2019.github.io/math-tutorial.md

   <div class="figcaption">Left: Input image to a self driving car for lane detection.
 Right: Pixel candidates where one would fit a line to find the lane, notice that there are multiple lines possible, for the purposes of the example assume that we want to fit a line to the pixels inside the red ellipse.</div>
 </div>

 Let us model the problem mathematically, we have \\(N\\) points in \\(\mathbb{R}^2\\) to which we want to fit the **best-fit** line.
 The best-line has to be defined before we proceed.
 One could argue that I can pick any random two points and fit a line and call that the best-fit.
 However, this solution is the best for those two points and not for all points.
 If all the points lie on a line one could say that we have an **exact** and **unique** solution, but this rarely happens.
-The more common version of this problem is that, the best-fit line generally would not pass thorugh any of the points.
-You might be wondering how is that the best line then?
-Well it depends on how we are going to define best-fit and that the points are **noisy**.
+The more common version of this problem is that the best-fit line generally would not pass through any of the points.
+You might be wondering why then is it the best line?
+Well, it depends on how we are going to define best-fit, and that the points are **noisy**.
 Let us define best-fit right now.

 Let the equation of the line be \\(ax+by+c=0\\) where we want to find the parameters \\(\Theta=\begin{bmatrix} a & b & c \end{bmatrix}^T\\) such that: